seydx/bravia/README.md

 ### Connect to TV via PIN

-To use the API with the PIN procedure, a token must first be created.
-Afterwards this token can be used to send further requests.
+To use the API with the PIN procedure, your credentials must first be created.
+Afterwards this credentials can be used to send further requests.

 ```javascript